Ayoub Odisho: Coaching career

 Odisho after retiring in 1991, he went on to coach Al-Talaba and Al-Quwa Al-Jawiya, leading Al-Quwa Al-Jawiya to four trophies in the 1996–97 season.
-He infamously gave an interview at the end of the 1997–98 Iraqi League season telling the cameras how happy he was that Al-Quwa Al Jawiya had won the league title, but midway through the interview he announcer announced that Al-Shorta had won the league with a last minute goal and Odisho stood with a shocked, distraught face.
-The coach also had a lengthy spell in Lebanon managing Salam Zgharta, Al-Akhaa Ahli Aley and Safa FC.
+He gave a live interview at the end of the 1997–98 Iraqi League season in which he said how happy he was that Al-Quwa Al Jawiya had won the league title, but midway through the interview, he heard that Al-Shorta had won the league with a last minute goal.
+He also had a lengthy spell in Lebanon managing Salam Zgharta, Al-Akhaa Ahli Aley and Safa FC.
 His last coaching job was at Arbil, which he stood down from in late 2011.

-Since begin 2012, he is the new coach of Al-Quwa Al-Jawiya.

 In October 2013, Odisho was appointed Erbil SC coach for his second stint with the club.

-On 23 August 2017, Odisho took lead of Al-Zawra'a SC for two seasons.
-He led them in 62 games, winning 39 of them and winning the Iraqi league and the Iraqi super cup after a big game against Al-Quwa Al-Jawiya.
+On 23 August 2017, Odisho joined Al-Zawra'a SC for two seasons.
+He led them in 62 games, winning 39 of them and winning the Iraqi league and the Iraqi super cup after a game against Al-Quwa Al-Jawiya.